 This article is an edited transcript of The Battle of Belleau Wood – Michael Neiberg, available on History Hit TV.

-The United States Marine Corps will tell you that the Battle of Belleau Wood was the beginning of what the Marine Corps would become.
-That was the battle that defined the Marines as something independent from the U.S. Army, as an elite fighting force.
-The kind of fighting spirit that the Marines are now so well-known for in the United States was established there.
+Belleau Wood was the battle that defined the Marines as something independent from the U.S. Army.
+They were established as an elite fighting force, embracing a kind of fighting spirit that the Marines are now well-known for.

 Retreat, Hell.
 We just got here!

 Central to the Marines’ telling of the battle is one very famous quote.
 The story goes that the Americans arrived on the battlefield just as a French unit was withdrawing.
 An American captain named Lloyd Williams of the 5th Marine Regiment, is supposed to have screamed, “Retreat, Hell.
 We just got here.”

 This encapsulates the fighting spirit of the Americans in 1918, that to the American eyes was utterly lacking in the French troops on their right and on their left.
 It is important to state that the French soldiers were not attacking in the same gung-ho fashion as the Americans because they had already seen the human cost.
 Indeed, the Marines suffered heavy casualties during the battle.
 Williams himself was later injured and then killed in a shell blast while being evacuated.

 We have no way of knowing if the story is true.
 But with the Marines that I’ve worked with and the Marines that I’ve known, I don’t want to doubt it.
 It’s one of those stories I want to believe is true, along with a Marine Corps sergeant, who is supposed to have screamed, “You sons of bitches want to live forever?”